ewe-ina/PhotoSort_python/README.md

 # PhotoSort_python

 Python script to organize photos based on the date and time the photo was taken, using EXIF data.

-#### Video Demo:
+#### 🎥 Video Demo:

 ## Description

-The script searches for graphic files in a given location, sorts them into appropriate directories and changes names based on the date and time the photo was taken using EXIF data
+The script searches for graphic files in a given location, sorts them into appropriate directories and changes names based on the date and time the photo was taken, using EXIF data.

-Directory tree name format: YYYY/YYYYMMDD/YYYYMMDD
+**Directory tree name format:** YYYY/YYYYMMDD/YYYYMMDD
 <br/>
-File name format: YYYYMMDD_HHMMSS.EXT
+**File name format:** YYYYMMDD_HHMMSS.EXT

 ## Usage

-Clone repository.
+✅ Clone repository.
 <br/>
-The script requires exiftool.exe to work properly.
+✅ The script requires exiftool.exe to work properly.
 Download it from https://exiftool.org/ and place in the same directory as the script.
 <br/>
-Other requirements can be found in [requirements.txt](https://github.com/ewe-ina/PhotoSort_python/blob/main/requirements.txt).
+✅ Other requirements can be found in [requirements.txt](https://github.com/ewe-ina/PhotoSort_python/blob/main/requirements.txt).
 Install them using a terminal or a command prompt (navigate to the directory with script):
 ```console
 pip install -r requirements.txt
 ```
-Script is ready for use:
+👉 Script is ready for use:
 ```console
 python3 PhotoSort.py
 ```

+## Known issues

+Issues submitted in GitHub with **`bug`** label - [link](https://github.com/ewe-ina/PhotoSort_python/issues).

+## Support

+✍ Bugs and feature requests can be made via [GitHub issues](https://github.com/ewe-ina/PhotoSort_python/issues).
+If you have any questions or suggestions you can also contact [Ewelina](https://github.com/ewe-ina) directly.